 What is TRULY gluten free?

-You must read food labels to know for sure if the food contains gluten and/or has been processed in a plant that has had gluten or was cross contaminated with a gluten product.
+You must read food labels to know for sure if the food contains gluten and/or has been processed in an environment that has had gluten or was cross contaminated with a gluten product.
 If going to a restaurant, request a gluten free menu or allergy friendly menu.
 That menu will show you which items are gluten free.
-ALWAYS inform your server that you are gluten sensitive and want the gluten free version of the item(s) so s/he can inform the kitchen about your dietary needs.
+ALWAYS inform your server that you are gluten sensitive/celiac and want the gluten free version of the item(s) so s/he can inform the kitchen about your dietary needs.